wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 ## V. Project Phases
 The project will be broken down into five phases:
-1. Initiation Phase: Work on the Contoso database, prepare data, and associated documentation (DRD, BRD, and FRD)
+1. Initiation Phase: Work on the Contoso datasets, prepare data, and associated documentation (DRD, BRD, and FRD)
 2. Design/ Conceptualization Phase: Define key KPIs and metrics, design dashboard wireframes using Figma
 3. Development Phase: Create and arrange the dashboard's visuals, create filters, and explore AI features in Power BI
 4. Implementation Phase: Create a functional dashboard and prepare a simple user manual for users